What is Data Integration?

 Enterprise Data Integration

 When it comes to integrating data across an organization, it doesn’t get any broader than this.
-Enterprise data integration is a holistic data integration strategy that provides a unified view of data to improve data-driven decision-making and enhance operational efficiency at the enterprise level.
+Enterprise data integration is a holistic strategy that provides a unified view of data to improve data-driven decision-making and enhance operational efficiency at the enterprise level.

-It is typically supported by a range of data integration technologies, such as ETL tools, APIs, etc. The choice of technology depends on the enterprise’s specific data integration needs, existing IT infrastructure, and business objectives.
+It is typically supported by a range of technologies, such as ETL tools, APIs, etc. The choice of technology depends on the enterprise’s specific data integration needs, existing IT infrastructure, and business objectives.

 Data Federation